Code-baddie/ethereum-activity-analysis/README.md

 2. Value transactions may include non-meaningful activity (e.g., exchange transfers)
 3. Unique addresses do not perfectly represent actual users

+ Data Scope

+This analysis is based on a 14-day window and is intended as a foundational study.
+Short timeframes may not capture long-term trends and should be interpreted with caution.

  Conclusion